 4. The business reality in Italy

 In international marketing, outsourcing production is a very effective strategy to reduce costs and achieve a more competitive price point.
-On the other hand, the degree of quality control and production standards of a product can be heavily impacted by this decision, as companies trade quantity for quality.
+On the other hand, the degree of quality control and production standards of a product can be heavily impacted by this decision, as companies trade may end up trading quantity for quality.

-In the world of fashion and luxury, some firms have decided to resist this cost-reduction opportunity and decided to maintain domestic production, and with it the standards of excellence that can provide a competitive edge to the brand.
+In the world of fashion and luxury, some firms have decided to resist the temptation to exploit this cost-reduction opportunity and decided to maintain domestic production, knowing that if certain standards of manufacturing excellence are maintained, the quality of their products will gain a competitive edge against competitors.

-The country of origin effect plays two vital roles for both the domestic and international markets:
+The country of origin effect plays two vital roles in influencing consumer behaviour in both domestic and international markets:

-The concept of “Made In” in fact is can be used elastically – to say the least-, to include a geographical denomination related to other segments of the value chain, for instance, the Research and Development stage.
-This is the case for Apple, which for instance uses the expression “Designed in California, assembled in China”.
+The concept of “Made In” in fact is can be used elastically – to say the least-, to include a geographical denomination related to any of the segments of the value chain.
+This is the case for Apple, which for instance uses the expression “Designed in California, assembled in China” to reinforce the fact that the design stage (or the research and development stage within the value chain model) takes place in California, whereas the actual manufacturing – or mere assembly – takes place in China.

-To some extent, each “Made In” label can covey different sets of values which connect to the intangible heritage of a country.
+Each “Made In” label can covey different sets of values which connect to the intangible heritage of a country.
 In France, the COO associates products to forms of art.
 Made in Italy is a blend of design and comfort.
+Let’s look into Made in Italy a little bit further to see where this legacy of quality comes from.

-Italy as a country has played a fundamental role in the evolution of fashion manufacturing, and the Made in Italy label has become a global synonym of quality.
-Studying the development of the Italian fashion industry can assist us in understanding how this COO effect was created and retained by the “Made in Italy” label.
+Italy as a country has played a fundamental role in the evolution of fashion manufacturing, and the Made in Italy label has become a global synonym of quality manufacturing.
+Studying the development of the Italian fashion industry can assist us in understanding how this COO effect was created and maintained with the “Made in Italy” label.

 Moreover, the Italian fashion system underwent three distinct cycles, lasting an average of 15 years each:

-Italian manufacturers were able to achieve premium price points by connecting the high-quality output of their production pipeline with a new vision of Italian fashion.
+Italian manufacturers were able to achieve premium price points by connecting the high-quality output of their production pipeline with the new, more inclusive vision of Italian fashion.

 By making a comparison with those countries (such as India and China) which are now serving as manufacturing hubs for western brands, there is no reason to doubt that in time, these countries too will develop their own prestigious designers and influence fashion on a global scale.